 The APIs for interoperability and application portability management may be similar.

-Platform interoperability, which encompasses cloud PaaS services and marketplaces, is identical with publication and acquisition (including app stores).
+Platform interoperability, which encompasses cloud PaaS services and marketplaces, is identical to publication and acquisition (including app stores).

 Cloud service companies often offer markets for the acquisition of cloud services.
 Additionally, some include components that are linked.
 For example, a supplier of infrastructure-as-a-service may provide access to machine images that operate on its infrastructure.
 Specific large user organizations, particularly government institutions, create app stores through which authorized vendors may release apps accessible through the organization’s departments.
 Specific mobile device makers provide app stores from which consumers can download apps that run on their devices.